Exploiting HP OpenView NNM - B.07.53

 If we place another large buffer at the end of the

-data, then would it affect the entire crash?
+HTTPrequest asPOSTdata, then would it affect the entire crash?

-To examine that scenario, create a pattern of 1500
+To examine that scenario, create a pattern of 1500 bytes and send this new buffer as POST data.

 !mona pattern_create 1500